IISE-CIS Mobile App Competition

-The selected finalist teams will demonstrate their mobile app and will make a presentation to explain the technical details of their mobile app and their business plan at the IIE-CIS Town Hall Meeting to be held at the 2016 IIE Annual & Expo in Anaheim, Calif., May 21 - 24.
+The selected finalist teams will demonstrate their mobile app and will make a presentation to explain the technical details of their mobile app and their business plan at the IISE-CIS Town Hall Meeting to be held at the IISE Annual & Expo in Pittsburgh, May 20-23, 2017.
 The technical details of the mobile app should include, but are not limited to, features and architecture of the mobile app.
 The presentation about the business plan should include, but is not limited to, the target market segments, marketing strategy and profit model.

 - Approval of proposals

 The competition steering committee will review and either approve or reject submitted proposals.
 Final decisions will be sent via email by the chair of the committee.